 If Facebook users are submitting their personal information through the platform itself, without engaging with the content on your site, they’re making a decision based on a small snapshot of your brand they’ve seen in a Facebook lead ad.
 Ultimately, it’s an uninformed decision, and it may result in an unsubscribe from whatever it was they signed up for in the first place.

-In contrast, running an ad to drive users to a landing page where you have the opportunity to explain your your unique value proposition, and validate why the user clicked through, is a much more effective way to inform them before they submit their information.
-These ads can beed to fans of your brand on Facebook, or even people who have never engaged with it before.
-The power of an informative landing page to produce high-quality leads is much stronger than any short-copy Facebook lead ad.
+In contrast, running an ad to drive users to a post-click landing page where you have the opportunity to explain your your unique value proposition, and validate why the user clicked through, is a much more effective way to inform them before they submit their information.
+These ads can be targeted to fans of your brand on Facebook, or even people who have never engaged with it before.
+The power of an informative post-click landing page to produce high-quality leads is much stronger than any short-copy Facebook lead ad.

 3. Facebook lead ads will likely be lower quality.